shenjackyuanjie/Minecraft_Science_Tree/README.md

 ## What do it have now?

- Java edition 1.15.2 science tree (last release 1.0.1+png)
+ Java edition 1.15.2 science tree (last release: 1.0.2emmx + 1.0.1png)

- Java edition 1.14.4 science tree (plan to make it)
+ Java edition 1.14.4 science tree (last pre-release: 0.0emmx)